Milvus is a 100% free open-source project.

 When the total number of vectors approximately equals nlist, there is little distance between IVF_FLAT and FLAT in terms of calculation requirements and search performance.
 However, as the number of vectors exceeds nlist by a factor of two or more, IVF_FLAT begins to demonstrate performance advantages.

-See How to Choose an Index in Milvus for more information.
+See Vector Index for more information.

 Milvus returns success when inserted data is loaded to the message queue.
 However, the data is not yet flushed to the disk.
 Then Milvus' data node writes the data in the message queue to persistent storage as incremental logs.
 If